Jemima's Story

 Jemima undergoing thyroid surgery

-Jemima believes that her childhood cancer experience has shaped, but does not define, the person that she is today.
-She is 20 years old and studying Medical Science at Flinders University and in her spare time she loves dancing, watching musical theatre and playing netball.
-It is her hope to use her childhood cancer experience to help others and assist the Childhood Cancer Association in supporting other families affected by childhood cancer.
+It is Jemima's hope to use her childhood cancer experience to help others and assist the Childhood Cancer Association in supporting other families affected by childhood cancer.

-You can support families just like Jemima’s by making a donation today.
+You can support families just like Jemima’s by donating and becoming a Childhood Champion today.

 PLEASE DONATE